-As a trust, we were well-placed to meet the challenges of the pandemic due to our ongoing development and expertise in digital teaching and learning.
-Home-learning was mobilised quickly following the school closure in March and this continued to a high standard through the balance of the year.
-The detailed response to the unprecedented situation and the impact on our students is detailed in the sections below relating to the individual member academies.
+As a trust, we were well-placed to meet the challenges of the pandemic, and its aftermath, due to our ongoing development and expertise in digital teaching and learning.
+Home-learning is well-utilised where learners are absent from school due to Covid and is of a high standard.
+The detailed response to the unprecedented situation and the impact on our students is included in the sections below relating to the individual member academies.
 The role of the central trust in this process was to provide leadership and support for the staff of member academies in navigating the challenges of delivering effective remote learning, strategies for COVID secure reopening and keeping student and staff wellbeing at the forefront of our response.

 The Trust is very proud of its constituent academies.
 The standards achieved and maintained are derived from outstanding leadership driven by the ethos of the Trust that 'good is not good enough!'
 The Headteachers (line managed by the CEO) and their teams work collaboratively and positively together in order to provide stronger outcomes and opportunities for the children.
 Such collaboration is one of the few imperatives the Trust directs any 'good' school investigating conversion and joining in.
 The Headteachers benefit from the 24/7 access to the CEO as an NLE, deriving support, challenge and advice.
-The recorded outcomes across the Trust have a very positive trend line across all main headlines.
+The recorded outcomes across the Trust have a very positive trend line across all main headlines up to the last formal and ratified assessment data from 2019.